Alliance Future Surveillance and Control (AFSC)

 Through this initiative, NATO is fundamentally redefining how it conducts surveillance and control in the future.
 This means working in partnership with experts from a range of communities including science, technologies, military and industry.

 NATO is studying new technologies and exploring variations of system of systems that are interoperable to collect and share information.
 These studies will help inform future decisions by NATO, individual allies or multinational groups to acquire new capabilities.

 In February 2017, the North Atlantic Council initiated the AFSC Concept Stage with NSPA as the lead NATO agency to conduct studies and develop technical concepts.

-In February 2017, the North Atlantic Council initiated AFSC Concept Stage with NSPA as the lead NATO agency to conduct studies and develop technical concepts.
-These studies will help inform future decisions by NATO, individual nations or multinational groups to acquire new systems in time before the AWACS fleet retirement.
+In February 2017, the North Atlantic Council initiated the AFSC Concept Stage with NSPA as the lead NATO agency to conduct studies and develop technical concepts.
+These studies will help inform future decisions by NATO, individual nations or multinational groups to acquire new multi-domain systems in time before the AWACS fleet retirement.

 - Alliance Future Surveillance and Control (AFSC)

 - General Procurement Shared Services (GPSS)

 - NATO Trust Fund projects

 - Environmental Protection and Energy Efficiency Services

 - NSPA User Manual – Requisitioning